 The Medical Interpreter’s Official Role…

 Having medical interpreters on call is crucial for helping patients with limited English ability.
-However, interpreting shows the difference between the skills from active participants in a communicative moment and those used for static translations.
+However, interpreting shows the difference between the skills from active participants and those used for static translations.
 Medical interpreting also has the pressure and a set of concerns: what if someone’s health—or even life—is at immediate risk?
 Like any aspect of the medical field, the last thing anyone wants is a measure of ambiguity.

 Consequently, certified medical interpreters are always more suitable to an untrained person who just speaks the needed language.
-(Another common situation, that you should avoid; when they use as an intermediary a child or other relative with some English is enlisted to serve as go-between.)
+(Another common situation, that you should avoid; when they use as an intermediary a child or relative with some knowledge of English.)

 They are familiar not only with medical terms, but also how to handle everything from doctor–patient privacy to family interactions.
 Even healthcare professionals who do possess language skills often cannot simplify concepts for laypeople across language boundaries as effectively.
 And beyond conveying information and putting patients in a stressful situation at ease, there are legal and ethical implications.

 Also, healthcare providers risk malpractice lawsuits; or other problems when their patients do not know what’s going on.
 So, the benefit of hiring a qualified medical interpreter far outweighs the cost that might result from not having one.

 …and Everything Else They Do

-On paper, an medical interpreter’s goal is simply for the doctor and patient to understand each other as fully as possible.
+On paper, an medical interpreter’s goal is for the doctor and patient to understand each other as fully as possible.
 But for patients with limited English, the medical setting can be doubly terrifying.